stegos/stegos-website/content/news/2019/10/hackathon-bounty.md

 **If you're participating in our $75,000 Vyper bounty as well, make sure you register the same Telegram ID on Vyper.**

+## UPDATED: Daily Free Tokens

+**Task:** Claim free testSTG once a day.
+Come back on consecutive days to get more tokens.

+**Reward:** Jerry will send you a random reward of 100, 250, 500, 1000 or even 5000 testSTG.
+Come back on consecutive days to get a bonus multiplier of 10% for each day you've claimed!
+Don't miss a day or your multiplier will reset.

+**How to claim:** Send `/free` to the bounty bot once a day to claim your free tokens!

+Jerry will regularly send the current Top 10 to the Stegos Telegram groups, but you can also send `/leaderboard` to Jerry to see the current Top 10 scores at any time.
+Send Jerry `/me` to see your current score and rank.

+## UPDATED: Invite New Users

+**Task:** Invite more users to expand the Stegos network.
+Once the users invite become validators, you'll receive a bonus!

+**Rewards:** 100 testSTG for each referred user who becomes a validator.

+Most importantly, you'll get massive ongoing rewards: you'll get 5 testSTG every time a user you invite earns a block reward, plus 10% of any validator service award they win.

+In addition, a user who registers using your invite link will receive a 10 testSTG bonus.

+**How to Claim:** Send `/invite` to Jerry the Bounty Bot to get an invite link.
+Send this to the person you want to invite.
+The Bounty Bot will automatically track their progress with the bounty tasks.
+The first time they join the list of active validators, you'll receive your bonus.

+**IMPORTANT:** The user you invite must be a registered member of a Stegos Telegram group for you to receive your bonus.

 ### BONUS TASK: Early Adopter Reward

 **Task:** If you've already downloaded a previous version of the app and tested it out by using the Stegos Leprechaun Bot, there's a special early adopter award as a thank you.
 We really appreciate your support!